chebolusuryaprashanthi-png/air-quality-index-project/README.md

 # 🌍 Air Quality Index Monitoring & Prediction System

-## 📌 Project Description
+## 📌 Abstract

-This project focuses on monitoring real-time air quality using sensors and predicting future AQI levels using machine learning techniques.
+Air pollution is a major environmental and public health issue caused by industrialization, urbanization, and vehicle emissions.
+This project presents a smart system to monitor real-time air quality and predict future AQI levels using data analysis and machine learning techniques.

 ## 🎯 Objectives

-* Monitor air pollution in real-time
-* Alert users when air quality is unsafe
+* Monitor real-time air quality using sensors
+* Detect harmful gases like CO, NO₂, and smoke
+* Calculate Air Quality Index (AQI)
+* Provide alerts using buzzer and LEDs
-* Predict future AQI trends using data analysis
+* Predict future AQI using time series models

 ## ⚙️ Technologies Used